-MY TAKE ON ADDITIONAL FREE SOFTWARE YOU MIGHT WANT TO CONSIDER --
+ADDITIONAL FREE SOFTWARE YOU MIGHT WANT TO CONSIDER --

 I suggest that you run one major anti-everything software program, plus some additional specialty programs, because running two majors at the same time can cause conflicts, especially of you do not know what you are doing.

 Major Anti-Everything: Microsoft Security Essentials or AVG AntiVirus Free Edition